cppitems/cppitems/items/009/item.md

 A static member function (1) is additionally implemented, which is then returned  when a conversion to a function pointer is performed (2).

 > When is this conversion to a function pointer useful?
-> - this conversion allows non-caputring lambdas to be used in situations requiring function pointers
+> - this conversion allows non-capturing lambdas to be used in situations requiring function pointers
 > - this conversion provides a convenient way to define functions in a local scope

 > Why is this conversion not available if captures are present in the closure type?